Tool use by non-human animals: Insects

 Ants of the species Dorymyrmex bicolor pick up stones and other small objects with their mandibles and drop them down the vertical entrances of rival colonies, allowing workers to forage for food without competition.

 Several species of ant are known to use substrate debris such as mud and leaves to transport water to their nest.
 A study in 2017 reported that when two species of Aphaenogaster ant are offered natural and artificial objects as tools for this activity, they choose items with a good soaking capacity.
 The ants develop a preference for artificial tools that cannot be found in their natural environment, indicating plasticity in their tool-use behaviour.

 Hunting wasps of the genus Prionyx use weights (such as compacted sediment or a small pebble) to settle sand surrounding a recently provisioned burrow containing eggs and live prey in order to camouflage and seal the entrance.
 The wasp vibrates its wing muscles with an audible buzz while holding the weight in its mandibles, and applies the weight to the sand surrounding its burrow, causing the sand to vibrate and settle.
 Another hunting wasp, Ammophila, uses pebbles to close burrow entrances.

 Some species of crickets construct acoustic baffles from the leaves of plants to amplify sounds they make for communication during mating.
 It was in 1975 that scientists first observed Oecanthus burmeisteri and two other species of South African chirping crickets doing this.

 Insects can also learn to use tools.
 A study in 2017 showed that bumblebees of the species Bombus terrestris learned to move a small wooden ball to a goal for a sucrose reward.

+Spiders

+Some spiders of the genus Ariadna have been observed selecting small stones and placing them around the entrances of their burrows, where the stones improve the effectiveness of the spiders' trip lines for detecting prey.